vitorazevedo/tv-shows-vue/README.md

 # TV Shows

-Welcome to the TV Shows Dashboard project!
-This application aims to provide a comprehensive and user-friendly platform for browsing TV shows, categorized by genre and sorted by ratings.
-Whether you're a TV show enthusiast or just looking for something new to watch, this dashboard offers an intuitive interface to explore and discover TV shows.
+Welcome to the TV Shows project!
+This application aims to provide a comprehensive and user-friendly platform for browsing tv shows, categorized by genre and sorted by ratings.
+Whether you're a tv show enthusiast or just looking for something new to watch, this dashboard offers an intuitive interface to explore and discover tv shows.

 ## Architectural Decisions